top of page

 • Are Bouviers good with cats and other pets?

 When raised with pets, Bouviers are good with other pets: dogs, cats, rabbits, guinea pigs, etc. Most Bouviers will always remember being dominated by a cat's "murder mittens," even when they are 8-10x larger and heavier than the cat.
 They live playfully with cats and typically are not cat-killers.
-Problems arise when Bouviers are rescued later in life, have no experiences with cats, and see them as prey or "triggering" to capture because cats move quickly and erratically.
+Problems arise when Bouviers are rescued later in life, have no experiences with cats, and see them as prey or "triggered" to capture because cats move quickly and erratically.
 And then there is the cat...
 Not all cats are curious about or want to play with a Bouvier.
 In general, though, think about how Bouviers on farms are raised in the barn.
 This is to make the livestock part of it's family, the Bouvier's "pack."
 Puppies growing up with any animal in their daily life view that animal as a friend and something to protect.

 • Will my Bouvier be friendly to my visitors and neighbors?